 “Frank told us,” Dylan reached out for a hug.
-Theodore gritted his teeth, and swooped up Millen as well.
-Ignoring the haughty look on Francis’s face, they walked back in the parlor.
+Theodore gritted his teeth and swooped up Millen as well.
+Ignoring the haughty look on Francis’s face, they walked back into the parlor.

 “Told you they won’t care,” he sang and recoiled as Theodore reached out to hit his brother on the arm.